stevensdavid/nvae-tf/README.md

 `decoder.py`, `preprocess.py` and `postprocess.py` which contain
 classes forming the four components of the NVAE architecture.

-Some functionality currently resigns in other branches.
+Some functionality currently resides in other branches.
 Specifically, an implementation that uses spectral regularization instead of spectral normalization is available on the branch `spectral_reg`, and the other branches are related to various tweaks to the evaluation